 Third: Behavioural Marketing

-Behavioral marketing is a marketing strategy that targets leads or consumers based on particular activities they perform on a website, rather than just the pages they view.
+Behavioral marketing is an Arabic eCommerce marketing strategy used in MENA that targets lead or consumers based on particular activities they perform on a website, rather than just the pages they view.
 Marketers then utilize behavioral segmentation to target certain consumers based on their actions.

 Rather than bombarding consumers with advertisements and hoping that some of the marketing messages resonate, behavioral marketing uses information such as the browser and search history, IP addresses, and cookies to construct a definitive profile of the user and then adapt marketing messages appropriately.